 What is Amendment 13 to the Privacy Protection Law?

-A comprehensive amendment to Israeli Privacy Protection Law strengthening personal data protection
+A comprehensive amendment to Israeli Privacy Protection Law, in effect since August 2025, strengthening personal data protection

 - Expanded definitions- Broader definition of "personal data" and new "sensitive data" category